*MY SCORE IS BASED ON THE VISUAL NOVEL + ANIME*

 ~FORGET IT BEAM~

 I hope my review was helpful and I hope (it's not a pun, I swear) I didn't spoil some crucial point to you, and I hope (SERIOUSLY IT'S NOT) you're going to love it as much as I did!
-I'm deeply sorry about any grammar errors.
-I work hard on correcting them.

 I did this review because I treasure Dragon Mamba a lot and I thought people will get more interested if I shared my *ahem* vast knowledge about it, and of course I tried to not be such an annoying fanboy.
 Hey, I didn't even talk much about Mondo anyways, HUH?
 HUH???
 AM I RIGHT GUYS?